-- 1. Habitual and/or excessive tardiness; - Class cutting; - 3.
-Intentional disturbance of class, cafeteria or school activities; - 4.
-Leaving school grounds without permission; - 5.
-Being in an unauthorized area without permission; - 6.
-Tampering with grades or report cards; - 7.
-Possession of lighters or matches; - 8.
-Possession of and access to beepers, cellular phones or other electronic communication devices during school hours without written permission of the principal; - 9.
-Inciting, advising or counseling others to engage in any acts in Category D; - 10.
-Dress code violation, including wearing, while on school grounds during the regular school day, clothing that exposes underwear or body parts in an indecent manner that disrupts the learning environment.
+- 1. Habitual and/or excessive tardiness - 2.
+Class cutting - 3.
+Intentional disturbance of class, cafeteria, or school activities - 4.
+Leaving school grounds without permission - 5.
+Being in an unauthorized area without permission - 6.
+Tampering with grades or report cards; Cheating; Plagiarism - 7.
+Possession of lighters or matches - 8.
+Possession of and access to beepers, cellular phones, or other electronic communication devices during school hours without permission of the principal or in violation to District/school policy - 9.
+Inciting, advising or counseling others to engage in any acts in Category D using any means to send or receive spoken or written messages, including, but not limited to, notes, letters, texts, online or in-person group chats or conferencing, electronic messaging, audio messaging, video messaging, social media posts/streams, or other similar forms of communication - 10.
+Dress code violation, including wearing, while on school grounds during the regular school day, clothing that exposes underwear or body parts in an indecent manner that disrupts the learning environment